How to Apply

 Send us an email with your questions at firstname.lastname@example.org

-In order for your application to be considered complete, the Graduate Admissions Office requires that you submit your demographic information, educational information, unofficial transcript, and indicate recommendation providers.
+In order for your application to be considered complete, the Graduate Admissions Office requires that you submit your demographic information, educational information, unofficial transcripts, and indicate recommendation providers.
 The Department of Speech-Language-Hearing Sciences, however, has additional requirements.
 If you have not submitted all of the items listed below under our "Required Application Materials", the department will not consider your application complete, and your application will not be reviewed.
-Download our checklist for a quick guide on how to know if the Department of Speech-Language-Hearing Sciences considers your application complete: SLHS Grad Applicant Checklist.

 Required Application Materials

 Unofficial copies of your transcripts should be uploaded in the "Academic History" section of the application using the “Upload Transcripts” button.
 Mailed or faxed transcripts will not be accepted.
 You must upload a transcript from each college or university you have attended.

 Additional information on uploading transcripts can be found here.

 Official transcripts are not needed for the application process.
 If you are accepted to our graduate program, both the Graduate Admissions Office and our department will require official transcripts, and we will follow up with you about them.

 All applicants must take the GRE General Test.
 GRE subject tests will not be accepted.
 You may submit a self-reported score in the test information-self reported section, but your official scores must be available by the application deadline.
 Scores must be sent directly to our institution from ETS.

 After your official scores are made available, there is typically a 5-10 day delay for confirmation in your online submitted application.
 After that time period, you can check the status of your test scores online by following these directions.